Sofia Goggia wins World Cup downhill, closes on season title

 Both racers appeared to be unhurt and skied down to the finish area.

-The start was delayed by more than 30 minutes while fog clouded the upper part of the 2.45-kilometer (1½-mile) course at Crans-Montana.
+The start was delayed by more than 30 minutes while fog clouded the upper part of the 2.45-kilometer (1+-mile) course at Crans-Montana.

 The downhill was rescheduled from Saturday when a combination of poor visibility on a lower section and a soft snow surface in the sunshine made racing too dangerous.